athoobj/employee-leave-attendance-final-project/README.md

 ng serve
 ```

-The Angular application will be available at:
+Open the application in a browser:

 ```text
 http://localhost:4200